 Thomas Jefferson Independent Day School - 417-781-5124

 Below is information about a book of essays that was put together by Jane Cage.
 Jane is one of the many champions of Joplin’s rebuilding effort after the May 2011 tornado that destroyed 1/3 of Joplin and neighboring Duquesne.
-The book is a collection of essays written by community leaders, public safety officials and volunteer coordinators about what was learned during EF-Joplin.
+The book is a collection of essays written by community leaders, public safety officials and volunteer coordinators about what was learned during EF5-Joplin.
 It is designed to be shared.
-Joplin nor Jane is looking for any gain from this project.
+Joplin and Jane are not looking for any gain from this project.
 We merely want to share what worked, what didn’t work and what we would do differently in the event of another major disaster.
-Maybe an experience in this book might help another when faced with with a major disaster event.
+Maybe an experience in this book might help another when faced with a major disaster event.

 Joplin stands strong with a business foundation that is comprised of a skilled labor force, easy transportation access, reasonable operating costs and local government that is pro-business.

 These assets are what assure a strong economic development plan gets successful results.
 With a daytime population of more than 240,000, Joplin is a magnet for the surrounding area.
 About 62% of the available labor pool in the area has at least some college experience and almost 93% of potential employees have a high school diploma.
 Many have technical skill training beyond high school.
 Open to new possibilities, nearly 90% of workers say they are willing to work outside of their primary field of employment for the right opportunities.
-To match the skills and talents of the workforce and to determine a targeted approach to future growth, the Joplin Area Chamber of Commerce recently commissioned a study by Taimerica Management Company.
-The study results identified four business sectors to target as a way of expanding the area's already diversified economic base.
-These sectors are: distributions centers, administrative office operations, commercial machinery repair and custom computer programming.
-These sectors join Joplin's commitment to its existing firms in food processing, fabricated metals, transportation equipment, plastics and packaging technologies, customer service centers and retail.
+Along with its robust health care sector, the Joplin area has a diversified manufacturing base in food processing, fabricated metals, transportation equipment, plastics and packaging technologies.
+Customer service centers, trucking, retail, restaurants and hotels round out the strong economic base.
 What makes Joplin so attractive for new businesses as well as our existing firms?
-According to Taimerica's survey of 65 area companies, key factors include major transportation access; a skilled, available and willing workforce; low operating costs and taxes and a quality of living that comes from being a hub city in a market of nearly 500,000.
+Key factors include major transportation access; a skilled, available and willing workforce; low operating costs and taxes; and a quality of living that comes from being a hub city in a market of nearly 500,000.